-Suspension will never be an automatic response when an allegation is reported - all options to avoid suspension will be considered prior to taking that decision.
+Suspension, e.g. remaining under the school's employment but being asked not to attend the school premises, will never be an automatic response when an allegation is reported - all options to avoid suspension will be considered prior to taking that decision.

 The case manager will carefully consider whether the circumstances warrant suspension from contact with children at the school, or until the allegation is resolved.
-Suspension will be considered only in cases where there is cause to suspect a child or other children at the school is/are at risk of harm, or the case is so serious that it might be grounds for dismissal.
+Suspension will be considered only in cases where there is cause to suspect a pupil or other pupil at the school is/are at risk of harm, or the case is so serious that it might be grounds for dismissal.

-The case manager will seek advice from the school's HR provider and the LADO, as well as the police and CSCS where they have been involved.
+The case manager will seek advice from the school's HR provider and the LADO, as well as the police and CSPOA where they have been involved.
 The following options will be considered by the case manager before suspending a member of staff:

-- Redeploying the member of staff within the school so that they do not have direct contact with the child or children concerned - Providing an assistant to be present when the individual has contact with children - Redeploying the member of staff to alternative work in the school so the individual does not have unsupervised access to children - Moving the child or children to classes where they will not come into contact with the member of staff - this decision will only be made if it is in the best interests of the child or children involved and takes account of their views - Temporarily redeploying the member of staff to another role in a different location, e.g. to an alternative school, where available be enquiries by CSCS, and/or an investigation by the police, the LADO will seek the views of the police and CSCS regarding whether the member of staff should be suspended from contact with children.
-Police involvement does not make it mandatory to suspend a member of staff.
-The decision to suspend will be made on a case-by-case basis following a risk assessment of whether the person poses a risk of harm to children.
+- Redeploying the member of staff within the school so that they do not have direct contact with the pupil or pupils concerned; - Providing an assistant to be present when the individual has contact with pupils; - Redeploying the member of staff to alternative work in the school so the individual does not have unsupervised access to pupils;

+- Moving the pupil or pupils to classes where they will not come into contact with the member of staff this decision will only be made if it is in the best interests of the pupil or pupils involved and takes account of their views; - Temporarily redeploying the member of staff to another role in a different location, e.g. to an alternative school, where available.

-The governing body will make the final decision on whether the member of staff should be suspended.
-Where a strategy discussion, or initial assessment, concludes that there should
+The governing board will make the final decision on whether the member of staff should be suspended.
+Where a strategy discussion, or initial assessment, concludes that there should be enquiries by CSPOA, and/or an investigation by the police, the LADO will seek the views of the police and CSPOA regarding whether the member of staff should be suspended from contact with children.